ICanBoogie/docs/autoconfig.md

 $app = boot(get_autoconfig());
 ```

+Additionally, the `ICanBoogie\AUTOCONFIG_PATHNAME` constant defines the absolute pathname to the
+autoconfig file.

 > **Note:** A fatal error is triggered if the autoconfig file does not exists, which might happen if
 the `post-autoload-dump` hook is missing from the `composer.json` file of the application.